Skip to main content

 Example chart configuration

-• You can find your CoreWeave Organization ID in the CoreWeave Console settings page.
+• Find your CoreWeave Organization ID in the CoreWeave Console settings page.

 • Use one of the following regions supported by AI Object Storage to configure the webhook: